JakeMeistet/scrabble-coursework/README.md

 The host has the ability to start the game, when start is pressed, the board and tiles are generated ready for the host to make the first move, then play till tiles run out, scores will be calculated and a winner will be decided at the end of the game.

+## The Design

+I decided to keep a very clean, simple and easy to use design for this project.

+As you can see I implemented a lobby system for online multiplayer, utilising socket.io which makes it simple to start and join a 2 player game of scrabble, simply by sharing the code with another, clicking join and you are in.

+The host is able to start the game, and then it begins.
+The pieces are displayed on the right, and the board in the middle.
+Using the Interactjs API for snapping and drag drop, the tiles are dragabble and droppable onto the board for each user.

+The tile 'bag' uses a shared array (pieceArr) on the server between both clients so that when new tiles are generated after a user takes their go, they are all being taken from the same array i.e. bag.

+The actual board is white, with the coloured special tiles and the pieces are a more traditional scrabble colour.
+So that the user knows they are hovering over a dropzone on the board, there will be styling feedback where the boarders of the dropzone will be thicker whilst hovering over.
+Once dropped, the pieces will snap to the dropzone.

+To finish your turn, click the finish button at the bottom right.

 ## Known Issues

 If ticked, fixed.